 Join the University Libraries in celebrating National Poetry Month this April!

-This year’s celebration takes as inspiration the poem "blessing the boats" by Lucille Clifton, and its final lines:
+This year’s celebration takes as inspiration the poem "Gate A-4" by Naomi Shihab Nye and its lines:

 Throughout the month of April, visit any Libraries location to receive a pocket poem to carry with you throughout your day.
-Community members were also invited to visit the East Entrance of Norlin Library on April 9th, 2023 and April 10th, 2024 to create poetry in community.
-The final collaborative poem is located on this guide in the "Community Poem 2024" tab.
+Community members were also invited to visit the West Entrance of Norlin Library on X and X to create poetry in community.
+The final collaborative poem is located on this guide in the "Community Poem 2025" tab.

 Lucille Clifton won the 2007 Ruth Lilly Poetry Award.
 Her book, Blessing the Boats (BOA Editions), won the 2000 National Book Award for Poetry.
 Two of Clifton's BOA poetry collections were chosen as finalists for the Pulitzer Prize in 1988.